 Course work performed outside of the classroom (such as reading, studying, writing papers, doing projects or receiving tutoring) is critical to academic success.
 While the time requirements for individual students may vary somewhat, a general rule of thumb is that students should spend about two hours outside the classroom for every hour required in it.
-In this course, that means about 5 hours.
+In this course, that means about 5 hours for this course, not including internship hours.